All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will HIIT cause more muscle loss than steady cardio?

-Interestingly, no. HIIT is more muscle-friendly than long-duration steady-state cardio because the short, intense efforts engage fast-twitch muscle fibers.
+No. HIIT is more muscle-friendly than long-duration steady-state cardio because the short, intense efforts engage fast-twitch muscle fibers.
 These fibers respond similarly to strength training.
 The risk of muscle loss on HIIT comes from doing too many sessions (more than two per week) without adequate recovery and protein intake.

 Can I do a HIIT class at my gym while on GLP-1?

 Most group HIIT classes are designed for the general population and assume normal caloric intake and recovery.
 On GLP-1 medication, you may need to modify.
 Take longer rest breaks than the class prescribes.
 Skip exercises that cause nausea (usually anything that involves rapid up-and-down movements).
 Use lighter weights than you normally would.
-There is no rule that says you have to match the instructor or the person next to you.
+There's no rule that says you have to match the instructor or the person next to you.

 How do I know if my HIIT intensity is right?

 Use the talk test.
-During your work intervals, you should be breathing too hard to hold a conversation but not so hard that you cannot say a few words if needed.
+During your work intervals, you should be breathing too hard to hold a conversation but not so hard that you can't say a few words if needed.
 During rest intervals, your breathing should recover to the point where you can talk normally within 30-45 seconds.
-If you cannot recover during your rest periods, the intensity is too high or the rest period is too short.
+If you can't recover during your rest periods, the intensity is too high or the rest period is too short.

 Should I prioritize HIIT or strength training?

 Strength training, always.
 Strength training is the primary tool for muscle preservation on GLP-1 medication.
-HIIT is a valuable supplement for cardiovascular fitness and time-efficient calorie burn, but it is not a substitute for lifting weights.
+HIIT is a valuable supplement for cardiovascular fitness and time-efficient calorie burn, but it isn't a substitute for lifting weights.
 If your schedule only allows four training days, do three strength sessions and one HIIT session.

 Train Smarter, Not Harder, on GLP-1